lawarjameschaudhary/Hackathon-Project/backend/README.md

-# Hackathon Backend API (Express.js)
+# Mero Kaam Backend API (Express.js)

-This is the backend for the Hackathon project built using **Express.js**.
+This is the backend for the Hackathon project: (Mero Kaam) built using **Express.js**.
 It provides RESTful APIs for user registration, authentication, seller onboarding, and service management.

 All endpoints are tested using **Postman**.